bitfocusas/product-buttons/docs/2_positions/8_router.md

    ![Router](images/router/router_1.png)

 2. **Define the Size of the Router Section**
    Click and drag to select the cells you want to include in the Router Section.
 Note that there are minimum size requirements: at least 6x2 cells.
-However, this size is not very practical as there are six mandatory buttons in a **Router Section**.
 In this example, we select a 16x2 cell area, which can be resized later if needed.
    ![Router](images/router/router_2.png)

 3. **Convert to Router Section**
    Right-click within the selected area and choose **Router** from the menu.
-If the selected area is too small, the **Router** option will be greyed out.
+Or simply press **R** after selecting the cells you want.
    ![Router](images/router/router_3.png)